 Introduction to Bloom's taxonomy

-Bloom’s taxonomy is a classification of cognitive skills into hierarchical levels of complexity that can help teacher teach and learners learn.
+Bloom’s taxonomy is a classification of cognitive skills into hierarchical levels of complexity that can help teachers teach, trainers train, and learners learn.
 While the affective and sensory domains have been given less attention, the cognitive domain has been the primary focus of most traditional education and is frequently used to structure curriculum learning objectives, assessments and activities.
 The image below visually demonstrates the hierarchy of Bloom’s taxonomy, separating lower order thinking skills form higher order thinking skills.

 Levels of cognition

 According to Benjamin Bloom, there are six levels of cognition.
-Each of these levels of cognition have verbs that can be used in stating lesson objectives in preparing to teach.
-Some of the verbs that can be used to state lesson objectives are mentioned below together with the categorized level of cognition:
+Each of these levels of cognition have verbs that can be used in stating lesson/training objectives in preparation to lessons and training sessions.
+Some of the verbs that can be used to state lesson/training objectives are mentioned below together with the categorized level of cognition:

 Example: recall country capitals, memorize a poem